 We’ll talk about creative ways to start a garden using kiddie pools.
 As you know, gardening is one of the most rewarding activities for kids and adults alike.
 It’s also a great way to get your family involved in growing their own food!

-When it comes to gardening, there are many different ways to get started.
+There are many different ways to get started when it comes to gardening.
 One of the most popular methods is using kiddie pools to create your own garden beds.

 The benefits of this method are that they can be placed anywhere in the yard or on any surface, and it’s easy for kids to help out with the project!